smertiens/contemply/README.md

 If you find any bugs or have a feature request, please create an issue on github: https://github.com/smertiens/contemply/issues

 ## Changes

+1.2.0: Added support for "inline asks", "$" is now escapable in content lines

 1.1.0: Added support for the creation of multiple output files, added functions to create folders